Penningtons Manches Cooper LLP

 PECR sits alongside the DPA 2018 and the UK GDPR to provide rules about sending marketing and advertising by electronic means, such as by telephone, fax, email, text, and picture or video message, or by using an automated calling system.
 PECR also includes other rules relating to cookies, telephone directories, traffic data, location data, and security breaches.

-In many cases, organisations will need consent to send people marketing, or to pass their details on and such consent must meet the UK GDPR standard (including that the consent is a positive action from the individual, freely given, specific and informed and capable of verification).
+In many cases, organisations will need consent to send people marketing, or to pass their details on and such consent must meet the UK GDPR standard (including that the consent is a positive action from the individual, freely given, specific and informed, an unambiguous indication and capable of verification).
+Organisations must make it easy for people to withdraw consent.

-The ICO recommends that opt-in boxes are used.
+The IC recommends that opt-in boxes are used.
 The rules on calls, texts, and emails are stricter than those on mail marketing, and consent must be more specific.

 Organisations can make live marketing calls to numbers not registered with the Telephone Preference Service (TPS) or the Corporate TPS (CTPS), but only if the recipient has not objected to the organisation's calls in the past and the organisation is not marketing claims management services (calls for this purpose require consent).
 Pension scheme calls can only be made to individuals (including sole traders and partnerships) if authorised and with consent or meeting existing customer criteria.